Midwest Cardiovascular Institute News & Events

 Cardiac catheterization labs are special rooms in a hospital where cardiologists perform procedures meant to be minimally invasive that can test and diagnose cardiac abnormalities.
 The tests performed involve a catheter, or long flexible tube which can be inserted instead of surgery to access the heart.

 Our helpful staff here at Midwest Cardiovascular Institute can take your appointment over the phone.
 We also offer an online booking system that will allow you to fill out your information and schedule a visit online.

-Midwest Cardiovascular Institute accepts most major health insurance providers.
-We recommend contacting and discussing your health insurance with someone from our friendly and knowledgeable staff if you have any questions.
+MCI accepts most major health insurance providers.
+However, most Health Maintenance Organizations (HMOs) require a referral.
+We recommend contacting and discussing your health insurance with your insurance provider prior to your visit.
+You can also give us a call at 630-600-0700 and someone from our knowledgeable staff can assist you with questions.

 Midwest Cardiovascular Institute is proudly affiliated with Edward-Elmhurst Health and its associated clinics.
 You can find our main locations in both Elmhurst and Naperville, with satellite clinics in Sandwich, Plainfield, and Yorkville.

 Through our online booking portal and contact with our staff, we make every effort to ensure scheduling an appointment is as easy and convenient as possible.
-If an appointment time is available, we can accommodate same day bookings.
-If you are experiencing cardiac distress of any kind, please call 911 for immediate assistance.
+If an appointment time is available, we can accommodate same-day bookings.
+If you are experiencing a cardiac emergency of any kind, please call 911 for immediate assistance.